 Your Lawyer Will Fight for Your Right to Compensation

 If another party caused your accident, a lawyer will defend your right to fair compensation.
 Under Texas Civil Practice and Remedies Code §16.003, you typically have two years to file a personal injury or wrongful death lawsuit.
-To protect your legal interests, you should consider hiring a lawyer as soon as you can.
+To protect your legal interests, consider hiring a lawyer as soon as possible.

-Some of the benefits of hiring a lawyer from Loncar Lyon Jenkins include:
+Some of the benefits of hiring a personal injury lawyer from Loncar Lyon Jenkins include:

-- They may have access to resources (such as accident reconstruction experts) to make your case as strong as they can.
+- They may have access to resources (such as accident reconstruction experts) to make your case as strong as possible.

 - They may have experience handling cases related to catastrophic injuries.